turbosmr/BrickBreakerGame/README.md

 ## About:

-This was my first game project for my CSC 613 at SFSU.
+This was my second game project for my CSC 613 at SFSU.
 It was coded in Java, using OOP.
+I reused a lot of the code from my first game project.

 How to play the game: